 Estancias are farms that can be found all over Argentina and that are traditionally used for cattle raising.
 The name literally translates as “stay” and refers to the period of time that the government authorities have allocated for a stay in a specific piece of land.

-Not far from El Calafate you’ll be able to find a few gorgeous estancias that can be visited on an easy day trip.
+Not far from El Calafate there are a few gorgeous estancias that can be visited on an easy day trip.
 Most of them have now turned into tourist attractions, where there is very little animal farming.
 They often have a museum, and offer experiences such as horse riding and hiking in the surroundings.
 The estancias that aren’t touristy are great places to visit to learn a bit more about the traditional local way of life and culture.
 The touristy ones still offer very good experiences.
 I visited Estancia Cristina and truly enjoyed it.

 Hike to Cañadón de los Fósiles

-Estancia Cristina is one of the nicest day trips from El Calafate, Argentina.
-A great way to add some adventure to it is by hiking to Cañadón de los Fósiles.
-This is one of the most interesting and unique treks in Patagonia, and allows you to admire Lake Guillermo, the eastern front of Upsala Glacier and the South Patagonian Continental Ice Field.
+Departing from Estancia Cristina, the to Cañadón de los Fósiles is one of the most interesting treks in Patagonia, and allows you to admire Lake Guillermo, the eastern front of Upsala Glacier and the South Patagonian Continental Ice Field.
 The hike is fairly easy, lasting between 4 and 5 hours with plenty of stops for photos, explanations, and lunch break.

 Kayak Lake Argentino or Lake Upsala